CommonSense12/Lunar-Eclipse/README.md

 will lead to a HWID ban. (cannot be undone)
 2. Do not try to copy our script or other scripts inside or you will be HWID ban. (cannot be undone)
+3. We are not and the owners of the scripts inside aren't capable of bans as we are warning you to use this at your own risk
+4. Asking for underaged scripts will lead to ban or if your script contains a IP Logger will lead to HWID Ban (cannot be undone)